 August 2, 2019 – Connoisseurs of specialty brews and wines from around Illinois attending the Decatur Celebration have plenty of options at their discretion in the Wine and Craft Beer Garden.

-Now in its eighth year, the garden has been relocated to the northwest corner of William and Water near the Cabaret Stage.
+Now in its _____ year, the garden remains at it’s new home at northwest corner of William and Water near the Cabaret Stage.